aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README-tutorial.md

 1. Choose **Create** in the lower left of the dialog without selecting a bucket to copy settings from.

-1. From the S3 console select the bucket you just created and go to the Overview page.
+1. From the S3 console click on the bucket you just created and go to the **Overview** page.

 1. Select the **Properties** tab and click on the **Static website hosting** tile.